mephi42/initramfs-wrap/README.md

   bypassing `tmux`.
 Such scripts need to be adjusted.
 * Wrapped initramfs will consume ~256M extra RAM.
 If the system does not boot, try increasing QEMU RAM.
-* Sometimes kernel is stripped to such an extent, that systemd cannot start (with `[!!!!!!]
-Failed to start up manager, freezing.` message).
-In this case `rdinit=/bin/sh` is the only option.

 # Links